dlee35/DetectionLab/README.md

 8. Build logs will be present in the `Vagrant` folder as `vagrant_up_<host>.log`.
 If filing an issue, please paste the contents of that log into a Gist to help with debugging efforts.

-9. Navigate to https://192.168.38.105:8000 in a browser to access the Splunk instance on logger.
-Default credentials are admin:changeme (you will have the option to change them on the next screen)
-10. Navigate to https://192.168.38.105:8412 in a browser to access the Fleet server on logger.
-Default credentials are admin:admin123#.
-Query packs are pre-configured with queries from [palantir/osquery-configuration](https://github.com/palantir/osquery-configuration).

 ---

 ## Basic Vagrant Usage